Aunt Caroline Dye: Rise to prominence

-The Hoodoo woman
+Hoodoo woman

 Aunt Caroline also gained respect as a Hoodoo woman, rootworker, healer and conjuror.
-She was believed to have a connection to God, where she could use the Bible, mojo bags, nature ingredients to heal people of their ailments.
+She was believed to have a connection to God, where she could use the Bible, mojo bags, natural ingredients to heal people of their ailments.
 Will Shade, leader of the Memphis Jug Band, was interviewed by Paul Oliver and said, "White and colored would go to her.
 You sick in bed, she raise the sick. … Had that much brains — smart lady. … That’s the kind of woman she was.
 Aunt Caroline Dye, she was the worst woman in the world.
 Had that much sense."

 There are numerous accounts of her healing people.
 Author and folklorist Harry Middleton Hyatt conducted interviews between 1935 and 1939 about prominent figures in Hoodoo and rootwork, including Aunt Caroline.
 In one interview with a woman identified as Madam Collins of Memphis, she said that Aunt Caroline healed her cousin, Lou T. in Oil Trough, Arkansas.
-The woman had been poisoned and couldn't find a cure.
+The woman had been poisoned and could not find a cure.
 According to Madam Collins, Aunt Caroline used rattlesnake dust, turpentine and gave specific ritualistic instructions for how Lou could receive her healing.
 Her final instructions were for Lou to face the east and say, "Lawd, heah am Ah.
 Take all mah troubles an' heal me, In de name of de Father, Son, and Holy Ghost."

 Like most Hoodoo spiritualists, Aunt Caroline believed in God, Jesus and the Holy Ghost.
 Thus, her rootwork often incorporated Black Baptist teachings.
 In Hoodoo tradition, the god Yahweh is seen as the head conjuror and His prominent followers from the Bible, like Moses, are believed to be Hoodoo practitioners.
 In Moses, Man of the Mountain, anthropologist and Hoodoo researcher Zora Neale Hurston refers to Moses as "the finest Hoodoo man in the world."
 The Christian Bible is also revered as a talisman, a book of spells used to obtain the blessings and healings of God.
 For members of the Hoodoo community, the Bible is greatest book of conjure.

-Aunt Caroline was strictly rooted in Hoodoo tradition, which has central African influences.
-While many often confused the two spiritualities, she did not practice West African Voodoo nor Louisiana Voodoo.
-She also didn't believe in cursing people and refused to give predictions about love interest or wars.
+Aunt Caroline was strictly rooted in Hoodoo tradition, which has Central African influences.
+While many often confused this spirituality with actual religions, she did not practice West African Voodoo nor Louisiana Voodoo.
+She also did not believe in cursing people and refused to give predictions about love interest or wars.